thomaswilburn/csvm/readme.rst

 The ``synth`` sheet offers access to a number of voices.
 Cell A1 in the sheet will be an indicator of how many voices are available, with a minimum of 4.
 Each row after that triggers a voice when it is set or edited, with any voice currently playing for that row being silenced.
 The cells in each row control:

-* The waveform of the voice, which is mostly based on what's available in WebAudio: "sine", "square", "sawtooth", "triangle", and "noise"
+* The waveform of the voice, which is mostly based on what's available in WebAudio: "sine", "square", "sawtooth", "triangle"
 * The duration of the note.
 * Starting volume
 * Ending volume (linear interpolation will be used, if this is provided)
 * A cell address to for an interrupt to call when the note ends.

+Interrupts are treated as function calls, and should return when they're complete.
+They can be called at any time, so make sure that you don't collide with any existing values.
+One interrupt will be called per browser animation frame as long as no other interrupt is currently running.

 Input
 -----